ANSSI-FR/AD-control-paths/README.md

 0. Install the `neography` gem.
 In an elevated prompt or with sudo:

         gem install neography

-If installing on a machine with no Internet connection, grab the gems cache from your Ruby install folder in lib\ruby\gems\<version>\cache, then copy it over and run for all missing gems:
+If installing on a machine with no Internet connection, grab the gems cache from your Ruby install folder in lib\ruby\gems\<version>\cache, then copy it over and run:

-  gem install -f --local <Path_to>\<name>.gem
+        gem install -f --local <Path_to>\*.gem

-### Tested software versions (anything more recent should be ok)

-- Windows 7+
-- Linux distributions: Ubuntu 14.04 and Debian 8
-- Java: 1.7 & 1.8
-- Neo4j: 3.0
-- Ruby: 2.2
-- Neography: 1.8.0

 ## 2. USAGE CONTEXT